 Here’s the scoop:

-Out of the top 10 solar states, six are located on the East Coast, including the top four ranked solar states in the country: Massachusetts, Maryland, New York and Delaware.
+Out of the top 10 solar states, six are located on the East Coast, including the top four ranked solar states in the country: Massachusetts, Maryland, DC, New York and Delaware.
 (Colorado breaks the trend, coming in fifth.)
 State incentives such as renewable energy tax credits and rebates, performance payment programs like net metering and Solar Renewable Energy Certificates (SRECs), and the availability of solar leasing and other financing options pave the way for a robust solar economy in these states.